YouriLangh/DashboardCrime/README.md

 8. /

+Additional: Sorting of dropdown menus to help with consistency and help with finding filters easier.
+Color schemes are color-blind proof, though not white-black proof.

 ### Future work
 - As data gets updated monthly, we could use a pipeline to run our notebook and update our csv and re-run our server to automate fresh data capturing